 If you’re unsure where to start when it comes to cloud storage, we’ve put together 7 of the best online storage services for musicians and producers that we could find.

 What Is The Best Cloud Storage Service For Producers?

 If you’re after extra security and encryption, with an easy-to-use interface, Sync.com is our top pick for the best cloud storage option for music producers.
 We also love Sync’s ability to add custom branding options for your mixing & mastering clients.
-IDrive has a 90% sale going at the moment, and is another fantastic option worth checking out.
+IDrive has a 90% sale going at the moment, and is another fantastic option.
 Elephant Drive is also worth a mention for its simplicity.

 So, without further ado, let’s look at the 7 best cloud storage services for music producers.